replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

   tar xvf kots_linux_amd64.tar.gz
   ```

-1. Rename the `kots` executable to `kubectl-kots` and copy it to a directory on your path by running the following command:
+1. Rename the `kots` executable to `kubectl-kots` and move the plugin to your path by running the following command:

   ```bash
   mv kots /PATH/kubectl-kots
   ```

-  Replace PATH with the path to the directory that you want to use.
+  Replace PATH with the path to the directory where your system can access the binary.

 ## Uninstall